***SERVICE INTERUPTION ADVISORY***

 Landowners, realtors or lawyers may wish to know about hazard lands issues on a given property in order to assist in decision-making regarding safe development of a property.
 When a municipality has zoned portions of a property as Hazard or Environmental Protection, landowners may be referred to Grey Sauble Conservation for site assessment before obtaining a building permit.

-Grey Sauble Conservation offers its services to landowners to help them meet provincial policy requirements pertaining to water and environmental protection.
-Planning staff, on request, research the hazards or natural heritage issues which may affect property development.
+Grey Sauble Conservation offers its services to landowners to help them meet provincial policy requirements pertaining to natural hazards.
+Planning staff, on request, review the natural hazards which may affect property development.
 Site visits can be arranged to discuss options with landowners.
 Fees may apply.

 Municipal Planning Services